FTC7393/evlib_book/src/evlib/Servo-Presets.md

 }
 ```

-The details of how the servos are initialized are in the next step: [[Adding Servos to the Configuration]]
+The details of how the servos are initialized are in the next chapter.